 Kidney nourishing foods and fluids

 Enjoy warming soups and stews including Kidney nourishing ingredients such as root vegetables (carrots, buttenut squash, sweet potato, parsnips).
 Throw in some ginger and seaweed for an extra boost.
 Dark vegetables and pulses such as kidney beans (the clue’s in the name!), dark leafy vegetables and berries such as blueberries, blackberries.
 Nuts and seeds.
 Sea food/ fish is also nourishing.
 Warm fluids such as herbal teas and ginger tea.
-I like to add a drop of Cinammon pure essential oil to curb sweet cravings.
+I like to add some cinammon for warmth and to curb sweet cravings.

 Reduce energy depleting foods